Freescale/gstreamer-imx/README.md

 This is a set of [GStreamer 1.0](http://gstreamer.freedesktop.org/) plugins for NXP's i.MX platform, which make use of the i.MX multimedia capabilities.

-Currently tested on: i.MX6DL, i.MX6Q, i.MX8m, i.MX8m mini, i.MX8 QuadMax
+Currently tested on: i.MX6DL, i.MX6Q, i.MX7, i.MX8m quad/mini/plus, i.MX8 QuadMax/QuadXPlus

 License